sophialai123/Vue-Js-Intro/readme.md

 As you may have noticed, every built-in Vue directive starts with v-.
 There are too many for us to cover in this lesson, however you can view a list of them all [here](https://vuejs.org/api/#Directives).

 ---
+## Components
+When creating a component, you provide a template that should be rendered whenever the component is used in HTML.
+You then specify which pieces of dynamic information, called `props`, the component can receive to fill in this template.
+When used in your HTML code, props look like normal HTML attributes, you add them to the opening tag of the component HTML element with a name and a value.

+Once you’ve created your component, you can then use it throughout your site just like any other HTML element.
+This means no copy/pasting of HTML code, no need to make the same change in multiple places across your site, and no potentially broken or misstyled elements.

+---
+## Review
+Let’s summarize some of the awesome things Vue can do:

+- Make front-end code quicker to write — loading Vue in one line, mustache templates, built-in directives, and re-usable components make Vue easy to read and easy to write

+- Make front-end code easier to modify and fix — using readable mustache templates, using built-in heavily-tested directives, and consolidating repetitive code into components make Vue code less error-prone and easier to fix when errors do occur

+- Make front-end apps fast and responsive — Vue’s use of a Virtual DOM makes site updates happen only when they need to and incredibly fast when they do